cristian-swf/mastering-api-development-unleashing-the-power-of-go-for-seamless-integration/chapter-2/Readme.md

 In this chapter, we will discuss the principles of designing API architectures, focusing on RESTful and GraphQL APIs.
 We will also cover best practices for versioning, error handling, and pagination.
 Below are the main topics discussed in this chapter:

-[**2.1 RESTful API Design Principles**](2.1-restful-api-design-principles.md): Learn the fundamentals of RESTful API design, including resources, URIs, and standard HTTP methods.
+[**2.1 RESTful API Design Principles**](2.1-restful-api-design-principles.md): Learn the fundamentals of RESTful API design, including:

 - Resources
 - URIs